bytebus/bytebus.github.io/source/_posts/2013-05-15-debugging-typo3-4-7-with-xdebug-in-phpstorm.markdown

 - PHPStorm
 ---

-Since I'm currently working an Extbase-Extension for TYPO3 4.7 I had to debug some backend code of my extension.
-Since I didn't find anything on how to set this up with [Xdebug][1] and [PHPStorm][2], I'll write it down here.
+Since I'm currently working an Extbase-Extension for TYPO3 4.7, I had to debug some backend code.
+I didn't find anything on how to set this up with [Xdebug][1] and [PHPStorm][2], so I'll write it down here.

 <!-- more -->

 ## Requirements ##

-At first, XDebug has to be installed and configured to work with PHPStorm, which works out fine with the [official docs][3].
-I assume, that Xdebug and PHPStorm are working and tested.
+XDebug has to be installed and configured to work with PHPStorm, which works out fine with the [official docs][3].
+I assume that Xdebug and PHPStorm are tested and working.

 ## Symlinks ##